g r a c e d o u g l a s

 👋 WELCOME IN

-My research explores the role of the built environment as a platform for safe and equitable negotiation between diverse sets of dynamic road users.
-Specifically, my dissertation work builds computational models that capture locale-specific context between motorized and nonmotorized agents in mixed-traffic driving environments.
-The goal is to develop fair, safe, and shareable representations of these real-time negotiations in shared urban spaces.
-This work can inform the design of more inclusive transportation infrastructure, connected technologies, and automated systems in these complex urban environments.
+My research explores the role of the built environment as a platform for safe and equitable road user negotiations in shared road space.
+To do this I build simulations on a variety of free-motion and fixed-base platforms to capture locale-specific context between motorized and nonmotorized agents.
+The goal is to develop fair, safe, and scalable representations of these real-time negotiations in shared urban spaces.
+This work can inform the design of more inclusive transportation infrastructure, connected technologies, and automated systems in complex urban environments.

-Keywords: human factors, road safety, naturalistic driving environments, road user behavior, statistical modeling, human subjects research, simulation, mixed-traffic driving environments
+Keywords: human factors, road safety, naturalistic driving environments, road user behavior, statistical modeling, human-computer interaction, human-subjects research, simulation, mixed-traffic driving environments

 Currently I'm a Transportation Systems Ph.D.
 Candidate at the C2SMART Institute in the Civil & Urban Engineering Department at the New York University Tandon School of Engineering in Downtown Brooklyn, NY.
-My advisor is Dr. Linda Ng Boyle at C2SMART's HumanFUEL (Human Factors and Urban Ergonomics Lab), where we develop user-centered road safety solutions for a dynamic set of motorized and nonmotorized agents.
-Some current project work I am involved with:
+My advisor is Dr. Linda Ng Boyle at C2SMART's HumanFUEL (Human Factors and Urban Ergonomics Lab), where we develop user-centered road safety solutions using statistical modeling and human-subjects experimentation.

 AFK grace